Mydex Terms For Members

 Your Data is stored by us or a Certified PDS Provider in an encrypted form that neither we nor the Certified PDS Provider can read.

-Application Providers may provide technical services to assist Connections, or they may themselves become one of your Connections to enhance your use of our Services.
-If an Application Provider becomes a Connection, it will be enter into a Data sharing Agreement with you.
+Application Providers may provide technical services to assist Subscribers, or they may themselves become one of your Subscribers to enhance your use of our Services.
+If an Application Provider becomes a Subscriber, it will be enter into a Data sharing Agreement with you.

 Changes to these terms: From time to time we may be required to make changes to these terms to reflect changes in relevant laws and/or regulatory requirements.
 We may also revise these terms to reflect changes in market conditions affecting our business, changes in technology or our business model, and changes in our systems.
 Wherever reasonably possible we will consult with you prior to making any changes that (in our reasonable opinion) will affect your use of our Services by publishing a consultation paper on our Site inviting responses.